patka/cassandra-migration/README.md

 Once defined, you can set the execution profile name in the `MigrationConfiguration` and it will be used during migration.

 ## Version deprecation
-Please be aware that the version 2 of this library that uses the old version 3 Datastax driver will be deprecated by end of 2021.
-New features will mainly be implemented on the v4 version and only backported if requested.
-Bugfixes will still be applied.
-As this project is development only during spare time and I don't have the time to spend that I would like to, I have to prioritize my work.
-Besides, even an older installation of the database itself can be used with the newer driver so there is in general nothing preventing one from upgrading.
+Please be aware that the version 2 of this library that uses the old version 3 Datastax driver was deprecated by end of 2021.

 ## Maven
 If you are using maven you can add cassandra-migration as a dependency to your project like this: